testfairy/testfairy-android-obb-sdk/README.md

 [See example](./app/src/main/java/com/testfairy/obb/app/MainActivity.java).

 8. Prepare your app so that it allows access to the OBB folders when app is not installed from Google Play.
+Make sure you only do this when you distribute your app with TestFairy.
+In productions, users don't have to change this setting to be able to download the original OBB files from Google Play.

 ```java
 if (Build.VERSION.SDK_INT >= Build.VERSION_CODES.O && !getPackageManager().canRequestPackageInstalls()) {